Xahidian/Mini-Project-1/README.md

 ### Choice of Algorithms
 The algorithms chosen for this project were the Decision Tree and Random Forest classifiers.
 Here’s
 ### why:
--Decision Trees: Decision Trees are simple to understand and interpret, and they can handle both numerical and categorical data.
+- Decision Trees: Decision Trees are simple to understand and interpret, and they can handle both numerical and categorical data.
 They’re also capable of fitting complex datasets.
--Random Forests: Random Forests are an ensemble of Decision Trees.
+- Random Forests: Random Forests are an ensemble of Decision Trees.
 They aggregate the predictions of multiple Decision Trees to give a more accurate and stable prediction.
 They’re less likely to over fit than a single Decision Tree.